A Life of Service (Philippians 2:19-30)

 We also know that Epaphroditus became seriously ill on the trip.
 Paul says that he was at the point of death.

 There also seems to have been the potential for some misunderstanding when Epaphroditus showed up with this letter.
-The Philippians were e xpecting Timothy, but they weren’t expecting Epaphroditus.
-They may have regretted sending him, especially considering that his sickness caused him to be a stress to Paul as much as a help.
-Paul made it clear that the Philippians were to welcome him back warmly, because he had served Christ well, and had represented them with excellence.
+The Philippians were expecting Timothy, but they weren’t expecting Epaphroditus.
+They likely regretted sending him, as his illness caused more stress for Paul than assistance.
+Paul emphasized that the Philippians should warmly welcome him back, as he had served Christ and represented them well.

 Here you have two average people.
 One of them was timid, the other one was sick.
 They were just ordinary people, yet they made a difference.
 In fact, Paul listed 26 people by name in Romans 16 – people who surrounded him in Rome, and who helped him.
 Yet out of these people, at least 26 of them, only two came through like Timothy and Epaphroditus.
 They all loved God; they all loved Paul.
 Yet only two came through.
 Paul says, “All the others care only for themselves and not for what matters to Jesus Christ” (Philippians 2:21).
 Maybe their schedules got in the way.
 They may have been too busy.
 Maybe they had other concerns.
 Perhaps they were too ambitious.
 They ended up letting Paul down.
 They were more interested in their own affairs than in what matters to Jesus Christ.